Will Indonesia's Prabowo move closer to Trump, Xi or both? - ExBulletin

 The Biden administration has set aside tens of billions of dollars in tax credits to boost the U.S. electric vehicle industry, as part of the Inflation Reduction Act, its signature climate and energy legislation.
 To qualify for the credit, 40% of the minerals used to produce electric vehicle batteries sold in the United States must be mined or processed domestically or at one of its free trade partners.

-“You may see some of that calculus change over the course of the Trump administration,” said Andreyka Natalegawa, associate research fellow for the Southeast Asia program at the Center for Strategic and International Studies.
+We could see some of that calculus change over the course of the Trump administration, said Andreyka Natalegawa, associate research fellow for the Southeast Asia program at the Center for Strategic and International Studies.
 Trump has pledged to ease environmental restrictions.

 However, Trump, who has made high tariffs on China a central theme of his campaign, will closely examine the impact of tariffs on the electric vehicle industry.
 He has pledged to reduce tax credits available to electric vehicle buyers in the United States.